JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

     it might be useful to provide two distinct implementations, for example when using AD schemes.
     The default is meant for ease of use (concerning implementation), since then one has to just implement the mutating variants.

-Non-mutating functions in `ManifoldsBase.jl` are typically implemented using mutating variants.
+Non-mutating functions in `ManifoldsBase.jl` are typically implemented using mutating variants after a suitable allocation of memory.

+Not that this allocation usually takes place only on [Layer III](@ref design-layer3) when dispatching on points.
+Both [Layer I](@ref design-layer1) and [Layer II](@ref design-layer1) are usually implemented for both variants in parallel.

-Allocation of new points is performed using a custom mechanism that relies on the following functions:
+### Allocation of new points and vectors

 The [`allocate`](@ref) function behaves like `similar` for simple representations of points and vectors (for example `Array{Float64}`).
 For more complex types, such as nested representations of [`PowerManifold`](@ref) (see [`NestedPowerRepresentation`](@ref)), checked types like [`ValidationMPoint`](@ref) and more it operates differently.